 6. Hungary

 Hungary is well-known for its exceptional food, considered the best in Central Europe.
-It is situated on the banks of the Danube river and is a perfect destination, particularly for people looking for an urban lifestyle on a budget.
+It is situated on the banks of the Danube River and is a perfect destination, particularly for people looking for an urban lifestyle on a budget.

 7. Romania

-Romania’s architectural designs are exquisitely complex, yet built on a grander scale than other European countries.
+Romania’s architectural designs are exquisitely complex, yet they are built on a grander scale than in other European countries.
 It is the ideal location for anyone who wants to move to another country because of its fair costs.
 This nation is of tremendous interest and culture because of its warm people, lovely language, and appreciation of tradition.

 Local delicacies are inexpensive and frequently offered as street food.
 It is a pleasant approach to learning about Romanian food.

-Bucharest is becoming a popular choice for most visitors because it offers the chance to enjoy a comfortable lifestyle while working for some of the most renowned multinational corporations.
-The number of work opportunities is continuously increasing due to the region’s low cost of living, growing economy, and expanding tech sector.
-Smaller cities like Sibiu, Brașov, and Timisoara are incredibly cheap and, in some ways, more lovely than other cities.
+The number of work opportunities continuously increases due to the region’s low cost of living, growing economy, and expanding tech sector.
+Smaller cities like Sibiu, Brașov, and Timisoara are incredibly cheap and, in some ways, more lovely than others.

 8. The Czech Republic

-The charming city of Prague is one of Europe’s most beautiful tourist destinations and one of the cheapest places to live in.
-This has inspired many travelers to settle here in recent years.
 You will be pleasantly surprised with a free walking tour of Charles Bridge, a visit to the Astronomical Clock, and a walk through the streets of Old Town Square and its historic center.
-Prague is exceptional in that it was nearly completely unaffected by World War II.
+Prague is exceptional in that it was nearly utterly unaffected by World War II.

-Krumlov is on a gorgeous river surrounded by stunning Gothic and Renaissance buildings.
+Krumlov is on a gorgeous river, surrounded by stunning Gothic and Renaissance buildings.
 You can even visit this place.

 9. Portugal

 Porto is yet another place that deserves notice.
 Guests can find affordable local fare and lodging in Portugal’s whitewashed towns and villages.
-Unquestionably, ranked among one of Europe’s most fascinating and vibrant cities, it is also among the continent’s most affordable destinations to live.

 The enormous diversity of each nation’s culture, history, cuisine, and natural landscapes makes every nation unique.
-The most affordable cities in these countries with free attractions are also mentioned above.
+The most affordable cities in these countries with free attractions are mentioned above.
 You can now make a decision based on your interests and choices!